piotrbelina/piotrbelina.com-hugo/content/blog/golangci-lint-how-to-use-it/index.md

   alt: "golangci-lint"
 ---

-Linter is a static code analysis tool.
-It is used to mark programming errors and style errors.
-The tool I am using to check my Go code is [golangci-lint](https://golangci-lint.run/) which is a fast linters runner.
-It contains a large collection of various linters and a lot of configuration options.
+Linter is a static code analysis tool that detects programming and style errors.
+I use [golangci-lint](https://golangci-lint.run/), a fast linter runner, to check my Go code.  which is a fast linters runner.
+It contains an extensive collection of various linters and many configuration options.

 ## Installation